Santa Ana Moving Truck Accident Attorneys

 - Duty of care: It must be proven that the moving truck driver owed the injured person a "duty of care."
 This duty involves exercising reasonable care operating the truck, obeying traffic laws, and driving in a manner that does not put others at risk.

 - Breach of duty of care: It must be proven that the truck driver breached the duty of care by operating the vehicle without reasonable caution, such as driving too fast, making unsafe lane changes, failing to stop, or other conduct.

 - Proximate cause: It must be established that the truck driver's conduct was a direct cause of the accident.

 - Damages: The accident led to injuries and other losses due to the collision.

 The calculation of the damages to pursue in a claim or lawsuit involves valuing all losses suffered by the injured person.
 They include:

 - Economic damages: The costs of medical treatment, current and future, transportation, medications, nursing care, wage loss, loss of earning capacity, and other actual losses.

 - Non-economic damages: Pain and suffering, loss of quality of life, emotional anguish, loss of consortium, and other personal losses are given a dollar value and are often the highest amount in a claim or jury award.

 At HN Injury Lawyers, our Orange County legal team works closely with each client.
 We are committed to pursuing fair and full compensation for our clients.
 We have a reputation for legal excellence and can be trusted to take every legal action necessary, either in filing an insurance claim or lawsuit filed against the liable party.
-Call us today at (657) 333-5726.
+Call our Santa Ana truck accident lawyers today at (657) 333-5726.